-- (i) All intragroup exposures and participations between IPS members must be eliminated within the consolidation/aggregation. - (ii) The data provided by the IPS member institutions must be based on the same accounting standards, or an adequate transformation calculation must be conducted. - (iii) The entity responsible for the preparation of the consolidated reports on own funds must perform adequate quality assurance on the data provided by the IPS member institutions and review at regular intervals its own IT systems that are used to prepare the consolidated reporting. - (iv) The minimum frequency of the reporting must be on a quarterly basis (until the implementing technical standards referred to in Article 430(7) of the CRR become applicable). - (v) The reporting must use the COREP templates set out in Annex I of Commission Implementing Regulation (EU) No 680/2014 (until the implementing technical standards referred to in Article 430(7) of the CRR become applicable).
-The reporting on own funds and own funds requirements on an extended aggregated basis must be based on the individual reports on own funds and own funds requirements of the IPS member institutions. - (4) In determining for the purposes of Article 49(3)(a)(v), second sentence, of the CRR whether within an IPS the deduction of the interest owned by cooperative members or legal entities which are not members of the IPS is required, the ECB will not require such deduction provided that the multiple use of elements eligible for the calculation of own funds as well as any inappropriate creation of own funds between the members of the IPS and the minority shareholder, when it is an institution, is eliminated.
+- (ii) The data provided by the IPS member institutions must be based on the same accounting standards, or an adequate transformation calculation must be conducted. - (iii) The entity responsible for the preparation of the consolidated reports on own funds must perform adequate quality assurance on the data provided by the IPS member institutions and review at regular intervals its own IT systems that are used to prepare the consolidated reporting. - (iv) The minimum frequency of the reporting must be on a quarterly basis. - (v) The reporting must use the COREP templates set out in Annex I of Commission Implementing Regulation (EU) No 2021/451.
+The reporting on own funds and own funds requirements on an extended aggregated basis must be based on the individual reports on own funds and own funds requirements of the IPS member institutions. - (4) In determining for the purposes of Article 49(3), point (a)(v), second sentence, of the CRR whether within an IPS the deduction of the interest owned by cooperative members or legal entities which are not members of the IPS is required, the ECB will not require such deduction provided that the multiple use of elements eligible for the calculation of own funds as well as any inappropriate creation of own funds between the members of the IPS and the minority shareholder, when it is an institution, is eliminated.
 The ECB will take into account: - the extent to which minority interests that are held by institutions which are not members of the IPS are included within the calculation of own funds at the consolidated/aggregated level; - (ii) whether the minority interests are implicitly included in the total own funds of the institutions that own the minority interests; - (iii) whether the IPS applies Articles 84, 85 and 86 of the CRR when calculating the own funds on a consolidated/extended aggregated basis regarding the minority interests that are held by institutions which are not IPS members. - 5.
 RECOGNITION OF INSTITUTIONAL PROTECTION SCHEMES FOR PRUDENTIAL PURPOSES (Article 113(7) of the CRR)